Crew listCrew list

 Arthur flew from the UK to Alexandria in November 1941, spending nights en route in Ireland, Portugal and Gibraltar.
 When he arrived in Alexandria he joined the depot ship HMS Medway, and was probably drafted to Triumph for her last patrol as a familiarisation trip.
 As Triumph was due for home after that patrol it is unlikely that he would have gone home with her after such an expensive and elaborate journey out to Alex.

-Arthur had a sweetheart, Dorothy, who is still alive at 102...
+Arthur had a sweetheart, Dorothy, who died in 2020 at the grand old age of 106.

 Jane, Mary and Mike all came to Triumph's 75th Memorial Service at Alrewas on 9 January, Dorothy's birthday.